-Neuromuscular TMJ Treatment Can Provide the Relief You Need
+Neuromuscular TMJ Treatment Can Provide the Relief You Need For Temporomandibular Disorders (TMD)

 We provide neuromuscular TMJ treatment at our Duluth, GA, practice to help you achieve lasting relief from symptoms like headaches and facial pain.